Collinear approach for top quark production at ep colliders

-To summarize, I used the collinear approach to obtain the heavy-quark structure functions at small Bjorken $x$ values at NNLO approximation.
-The method presents an application of extraction of the gluon density due to the number of active flavor.
-With respect to the parameterization of $F_{2}$, the gluon density gives an excellent approximation behavior using a simplified ACOT approximation when the heavy-quarks are properly treated as massive.
-The non-linear corrections to the heavy-quark production of gluon density at small $x$ at hot-spot point are implemented as improved the heavy-quark structure functions in comparison with the experimental data and the parameterization models.
-Starting with $Q^{2}{\geq}m^{2}_{t}$, the collinear approach leads to important values for the top reduced cross section at the FCC-he collider, that needs an future investigations.
-For top quark pair production, which will be an important production channel at both LHeC and FCC-eh, the linear and non-linear reduced cross sections were determined.
-The results of the top reduced cross section are available with respect to the high inelasticity, defined in accordance with the center-of-mass energy.
-This method has derived bounds on $\sigma_{r}^{t\overline{t}}$ from the collinear approach at the NNLO approximation due to the FCC-he center-of-mass energy.
-Also the importance of the longitudinal structure function measurements at future circular collider energies for top-quark production in the ratios $F_{2}^{t\overline{t}}/\sigma_{r}^{t\overline{t}}$ and $F_{L}^{t\overline{t}}/F_{2}^{t\overline{t}}$ were considered.
-The ratio of top structure functions were studied at NNLO approximation with take into account the top quark mass in the rescaling variable, which is proposed for the FCC-he.
-This study of the $t\overline{t}$ threshold will be performed for the FCC-he collider.\\
+To summarize, the collinear approach to obtain the heavy-quark structure functions at small Bjorken $x$ values in the LO up to NNLO approximations is studied.
+The method presents an application of extraction of the gluon density due to the number of active flavors.
+With respect to the parameterization of $F_{2}$, the gluon density gives an excellent approximation behavior using a simplified ACOT approximation if the heavy-quarks are properly treated as massive.
+The nonlinear corrections to the heavy-quark production of gluon density at low $x$ at hot-spot point are implemented.
+The heavy-quark structure functions can be improved by comparison with both experimental data and parameterization models.
+Above $Q^{2}{\geq}m^{2}_{t}$, the numerical values of the top quark reduced cross section at the FCC-he collider become large in the collinear approach, which needs further investigation.
+For top quark pair production, which will be an important production channel at both LHeC and FCC-eh, the linear and nonlinear reduced cross sections were determined.
+The results of the top reduced cross section are available for high inelasticity, defined with respect to the center-of-mass energy.
+With this method bounds $\sigma_{r}^{t\overline{t}}|_{y=1}$ are derived in the collinear approach in the LO up to NNLO approximations at FCC-he center-of-mass energies.
+Furthermore, the importance of the longitudinal structure function measurements in top quark production at future ep collider energies are studied, investigating the ratio $F_{L}^{t\overline{t}}/F_{2}^{t\overline{t}}$.
+Ratios of top quark structure functions are studied in the LO up to NNLO approximations taking into account the top quark mass in the rescaling variable, which is important for the FCC-he.
+Furthermore, this paper proposes to perform a study of the $t\overline{t}$ production at the high inelasticity at the future FCC-he collider.\\